Edward N. Cahn: Federal judicial service

 Cahn was nominated by President Gerald Ford on November 18, 1974, to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Judge John Morgan Davis.

-He was confirmed by the United States Senate on December 18, 1974, and received his commission on December 20, 1974.
-He served as Chief Judge from 1993 to 1998.
+Cahn was confirmed by the United States Senate on December 18, 1974, and received his commission on December 20, 1974.
+He later served as Chief Judge from 1993 to 1998.

 His service terminated on December 31, 1998, due to his retirement.

 Post judicial service

-Since his retirement from the federal bench, he has served as of counsel to Blank Rome, where he remains active as of June 2018.
+Since his retirement from the federal bench, he has served as of counsel to Blank Rome, where he remains active as of November 2023.
 He was appointed and approved as Chapter 11 case trustee for the SCO Group on August 25, 2009.

 Honor

-On August 20, 2001, the Edward N. Cahn Federal Building and United States Courthouse was renamed in his honor.
+On August 20, 2001, the Edward N. Cahn Federal Building and United States Courthouse in Allentown was renamed in his honor.